LEARNING SUPPORT & WEB-BASED RESOURCES

 7. Student goal tracking: A web-based tool available to all WVC students to plan courses they will take toward their program of study.
 Students and academic advisers use the Student Goal Tracking System (SGT) to share information about student academic planning.
 SGT may include student program of study, estimated program completion date, needed support, courses, and notes from both students and an adviser.

-8. Just In Time (JIT) Alerts: This tool is a replacement of an Academic Early Warning System (AEWS) we previously used.
-The JIT Alerts system is available to faculty allowing them to provide feedback to students at any time.
-When an instructor submits a JIT Alert, an automated email will be sent to the following people: 1) the student, 2) the completion coach, 3) the student's academic adviser, 4) and the submitting instructor.
+8. Just In Time (JIT) Alerts: The JIT Alerts system is available to faculty allowing them to provide feedback to students at any time.
+When an instructor submits a JIT Alert, an automated email is sent to the following people: 1) the student, 2) the completion coach, 3) the student's academic adviser, 4) and the submitting instructor.
 For questions about a JIT Alert you receive contact your instructor or completion coach (Rigo Garcia for Wenatchee campus: 509-682-6553 or Vicki Turner for Omak Campus: 509-422-7812).

 9. Emergency Text Alerts: The Emergency Text Alerts system sends notifications about campus emergencies or unplanned closures to the cell phones or other mobile devices of students, staff, and faculty.
 For more information and to sign up, click here.

 10. Online Advising: Visit the online advising tools website to see contact information, including that for Educational Planners, Counselors, the Career Center Coordinator, and the Special Populations Coordinator.

 11. Test Proctoring: Most WVC distance courses include online quizzes or tests.
 But, some instructors may require that you take these assessments in the presence of a proctor.
 Along with Face to Face Proctor options, we support Recorded Online Proctor and Live Online Proctor.
 The instructor will give you specific guidelines to follow.
 Proctoring service is free to students taking WVC courses.
 The service is also available to Non-WVC student for a fee.
 Contact Test Proctor: 509-682-6787 or Distance Learning office: 509-682-6718 to arrange a proctoring session and payment options.
 Find more information on the Proctoring Service page.